brackeen/ok-file-formats/test/README.md

-Tests if the output of ok_png decoder matches that of the libpng decoder.

-Uses the [PngSuite](http://www.schaik.com/pngsuite/pngsuite.html) images from Willem van Schaik.
+# ok-file-formats tests

+The `ok_png`, `ok_jpg`, and `ok_wav` decoders are tested against the output of other tools: [ImageMagick 7](https://www.imagemagick.org/) and [SoX 14](http://sox.sourceforge.net/).
+Additionally, on macOS, the pre-installed `afconvert` is used to test `CAF` decoding.

-Requires ImageMagick.
-On Mac OS X, if you have [Homebrew](http://brew.sh/) installed:
+On macOS, if you have [Homebrew](http://brew.sh/) installed:

     brew install imagemagick

-The Makefile uses ImageMagick (which uses libpng) to convert all the png images to raw RGBA data.
-The raw RGBA data is then used for comparison.

-Note, during the conversion, the PNG gAMA chunk is ignored, because ok_png doesn't support the gAMA chunk.
-So, technically, the tests are a bit fudged.
+    brew install sox --with-libsndfile

+For PNG tests, the [PngSuite](http://www.schaik.com/pngsuite/pngsuite.html) images from Willem van Schaik are used.

+At the moment, some of the PNG tests are failing when tested against ImageMagick 7 (16-bit PNGs with transparency).
+These are false negatives - `ok_png` is correct, and either ImageMagick or an underlying library ImageMagick uses are incorrect.

+The JPEG results will vary based on what version of the IJG library ImageMagick uses.
+Best results are with the IJG jpeg-8d library.

-The iOS version exists to test Apple's proprietary PNG extensions.
-It must be run on an actual iOS device, and not the simulator.
-The Makefile must be run first, to generate the raw RGBA data for comparison.
+To test Apple's proprietary PNG extensions, the tests must run on an actual iOS device, and not the simulator.

-The Emscripten version exists as a sanity check.
+## Test on macOS and Linux

+    mkdir build
+    cd build
+    cmake .. && cmake --build . && ctest --verbose

+## Test on Windows using PowerShell

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .
+    ctest -C Debug --verbose